 Now 51, Jeni May Hughes, a resident of Jacksonville (Pulaski County), Ark., served as office manager of the roughly 900-member local for more than 15 years.
 Her duties included collecting and … Read More ➡

-On October 31, Stephen Royer, former secretary-treasurer of International Association of Machinists and Aerospace Workers Local Lodge 243, was sentenced in U.S. District Court for the Middle District of Pennsylvania to a year and a day in prison, to be followed by three years of supervised release, for embezzling $130,870 from the East Prospect (York County), Pa.-based union.
-He had pleaded guilty in June after being indicted in March.
+On January 19, Guy Gokey, former financial secretary for Glass, Molders, Pottery, Plastics and Allied Workers Local 59, was sentenced in U.S. District Court for the Northern District of Ohio to three years of probation, and ordered to pay $2,753 in restitution, for embezzling funds from the Toledo union.
+He had pleaded guilty last July to embezzling $14,074 after being charged in August 2016.
 The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡